If you’re into growing roses, you may have come across the problem of yellowing rose leaves.

 This problem can escalate quickly and the leaves will start losing color fast.
 Soon the whole plant has yellow leaves.

 You can fix this issue by adding peat moss and pine bark in the soil, as they are materials made of organic acid.
 Also, apply chelated iron for plants to help increase the iron available for the plant.
+Magnesium can also be a problem.
+Apply epsom salts to roses to improve the foliage color.

 “pH” is the amount of acidity or alkalinity of the soil.
 All plants require a specific amount of pH to maintain their well-being.
 High pH causes many problems, including iron deficiency.